elitekaycy/prefiller/README.md

 ### Configuration

-1. **Set up API Key:**
+1. **Choose AI Provider & Set up API Key:**
    - Click the Prefiller extension icon in your toolbar
+   - Choose between Anthropic Claude (recommended) or Google Gemini
-   - Enter your Google Gemini API key
+   - Enter your API key for the selected provider
-   - Click "Save"
+   - Click "Verify & Connect"

 2. **Upload Documents:**
    - In the extension popup, drag and drop your personal documents